|University Location||Gold Coast, Queensland|

 The Griffith Master of Secondary Teaching will enable you to apply for teacher registration six months earlier than graduates from other universities.
 You will learn the theory and practice of teaching, as well as about the characteristics of learners and teachers and the social contexts of education.
 The degree includes education studies, curriculum studies in two nominated teaching areas, and professional experience in secondary school settings.

 You will develop teaching skills in exciting and varied locations and through an intensive internship, take responsibility for planning, teaching and assessing students in a real school classroom.

-Applicants must have a completed undergraduate degree (or equivalent) with a minimum GPA of 4.0 (on a 7.0 point scale) and sufficient breadth to address the range of key teaching areas.
+Primary – Applicants must have a completed undergraduate degree (or equivalent) with a minimum GPA of 2.0 / 4.0 (approximately 63% – 66%) and sufficient breadth to address the range of key teaching areas.